Olazo101/EDM-Portfolio/Final Lab Task 3.1/README.md

 -  Go to Database in the left top, then click Reverse Engineer.
 - Put necessary data then click next, Select your database, click next then execute and in the last part you can arrange your table based on what you want.

+# Here's the screenshot of my QUERY STATEMENT and TABLE STRUCTURE